Skip to main content

 Writing Operator Guides

 Operator guides (also called runbooks) provide operational documentation for your deployed infrastructure.
-They render inside the Massdriver UI after a package is deployed, giving operators context-aware instructions and reference information.
+They render inside the Massdriver UI after an instance is deployed, giving operators context-aware instructions and reference information.

 Key features:

-- Context-aware: Shows configuration, connections, and artifact outputs specific to this package
+• Context-aware: Shows configuration, dependencies, and resource outputs specific to this instance

 What is an Operator Guide?

 Every bundle can include an operator.md file in its root directory.
-This file becomes the operational documentation for packages deployed from that bundle.
-The guide is rendered in the Massdriver UI's "Runbook" tab for each deployed package, with template variables replaced by actual values from that specific deployment.
+This file becomes the operational documentation for instances deployed from that bundle.
+The guide is rendered in the Massdriver UI's "Runbook" tab for each deployed instance, with template variables replaced by actual values from that specific deployment.

 Choosing a Template Engine